KU to resume offline classes for PG 1st semester students from March 22 | Greater Kashmir

 “The teaching departments where the number of students in a class exceeds more than 30 shall conduct the classes in a dual mode (offline/online) on a weekly basis to ensure safety of students and faculty by strictly observing COVID-19 SOP guidelines,” the order reads.

-The decision to resume offline classes for first semester PG students has been taken following recommendations by a committee constituted over the matter.
+The decision to resume offline classes for first semester PG students has been taken following recommendations put forth by a committee constituted over the matter.
+The committee was headed by Dean of Academic Affairs of KU Prof Shabir A Bhat.

 The order further states that the 3rd semester students of the 2019 batch will continue to attend the classes through online mode.